 ‘I’m engaged with your misery’ is my first successful attempt to perform in public space.

-Once I felt being locked up in my studio, in my creative reserve; the art world.
+Once I felt like being locked up in my studio, in my creative reserve; the art world.
 There was a huge distance between me, the artist, and society, a feeling of spectatorship.
 Seeing the world’s misery through the media, television, the internet.

 What was my role, what could I mean as an artist?
 I figured the best thing I could do as an artist is to show my engagement, my pity, my weltschmerz, to as many people as possible.

-There was this billboard at the side of the highway, the A28 in the city where I used to live, displaying an advertisement for a health insurance.
+There was this billboard at the side of the highway, the A28 in the city where I used to live, displaying an advertisement for a health insurance company.
 I sewed a banner from 8 by 12 meter and occupied the billboard with the help of friends.
-After four hours Rijkswaterstaat, the owner of the highway, used a crane to remove the banner, deeming it dangerous and distracting for motorists.
+After four hours, Rijkswaterstaat, the owner of the highway, used a crane to remove the banner, deeming it dangerous and distracting for motorists.
 But my work was done.
 I had reached hundreds of people each minute and also inspired both a humanistic sermon from a preacher who passed by and a broadcast on vijf in het land, a national television program that travels through the country (thereby plugging back into the stream of misery).